Skip to Content

 Rent snowshoes at Lake Louise at Wilson Mountain Sports or at Chateau Ski & Snow at the Fairmont Lake Louise.

-If you like the idea of having a local guide, the Lake Louise Ski Resort also offers snowshoe tours.
+If you like the idea of having a local guide, the Lake Louise Ski Resort also offers snowshoe tours or you can join this Lake Louise Winterland Tour that takes you to Lake Louise from Banff for snowshoeing, sleigh rides or skating.

 13. Tobogganing at Lake Louise